2022 STAFF

 YIFAT THAREANI

 Dr. Yifat Thareani is a Research Archaeologist at the Nelson Glueck School of Biblical Archaeology at the Jerusalem campus of the Hebrew Union College and current co-director for the excavations at Achziv.
-Dr. Thareani has served on the Tel Dan excavation staff as co-director for the 2006, 2008, and 2012 seasons and is responsible for the final publication of the Iron Age II remains at the site.
+Dr. Thareani has served on the Tel Dan excavation staff as co-director from 2006 and is responsible for the final publication of the Iron Age II remains at the site.
 Her recent research explores questions related to cultural responses to various control strategies (empires and local kingdoms) and their reflection in the archaeological record.
 The material culture from Tel Dan serves as a case study for the examination of the relationships between the Northern Kingdom of Israel, Aram-Damascus and the Neo-Assyrian Empire in the region.

 JONATHAN GREER